 DON’T DENY THAT YOU LOVE SLEEP

 You know how great you feel when your alarm goes off and you get to hit snooze or better yet, realize it was accidentally set and turn it off completely?
 We all want more sleep, once we’re asleep and letting our heavy lids affect our pre-planned daily schedule.
 Imagine if the solution was as easy as going to bed earlier?
 Sometimes routine makes this hard, so setting alarms to remind yourself can help.
 One trick to getting to bed earlier could be to get up earlier – you’ll find yourself being tired sooner.
 Maybe it means taking a night off from partying?
 Falling asleep sober is a big one overlooked by college students as well.
 Lots of good, routine sleep makes you a sharper person the next day.
 I know it feels like the building blocks of your social life are created through late night adventures or staying at the bar til last call—and don’t get me wrong, some memories are!
 But there are also nights where your body is begging you to take a break, and trust me—if he hasn’t texted back by 11 PM to have you come over, he’s not waking up at 3 AM to change his mind.
 Go to bed!
+Make sure your pillow, blanket, and mattress are comfy enough to get to sleep when you want.
 Your body will benefit in the long term.